codesharedot/dex-price/README.md

-# everex price
+# gemini-dollar price

-Gets the everex price with Python (from JSON).
+Gets the gemini-dollar price with Python (from JSON).

 https://pythonbasics.org